Generic filters

 Equivalence of Access:

 Pushing for transparent procurement and local competition in the state-subsidised ‘final third / final 5% / final 3%’ fibre roll-out.
-Building alliances between Communications Providers and local fibre infrastructure specialists to deliver business-friendly solutions to commercial premises.
+Building alliances between Communications providers / Managed service providersAlso known as CSPs or MSPs, these companies manage voice and data traffic over network infrastructure. and local fibre infrastructure specialists to deliver business-friendly solutions to commercial premises.
 Challenging fibre roll-out figures which conflate the availability of services to consumers with the availability to professional users.

 Regulation which recognizes the distinct nature of the business-to-business market place: